 This was upsetting to me.
 This race didn’t have a time limit.
 If someone isn’t injured and they came to finish, what possibly makes them quit?

-Moving on, as I came upon the final mile, I realized there was only one person behind me, and I could see her!
-I wasn’t sure when exactly she had crossed the start line, so I wanted to finish full minutes in front of her just to make absolutely sure I wasn’t coming in last.
+Moving on; as I came upon the final mile, I realized there was only one person behind me.
+And I could see her!
+I wasn’t sure when exactly she’d crossed the start line, so I wanted to finish full minutes in front of her, just to make sure I wasn’t coming in last.
 I started speeding it along, even kind of half jogging in the last half a mile or so.

 It was so nice to have another human being there who wanted to hear about the race.
 It’s probably silly to think that’s cool, but I don’t always have someone waiting for me at home, so I thought that was really fun!

 He asked if I came by his house during the race.
 I said I didn’t think so.
-He said that there were cones outside earlier and runners coming by all day.
-We looked at my MapMyWalk app, and sure enough I had gone right by his house!
+He told me there were cones outside earlier and runners coming by all day.
+We looked at my MapMyWalk app.
+Sure enough I had gone right by his house!

-Of course it was completely surprising that I didn’t recognize the neighborhood with my incredible sense of direction and all.
-(That is extremely sarcastic because I have the worst sense of direction in the world.
-I’m surprised I can actually make it to the finish line of anything without getting lost.)
+Of course it was surprising that I didn’t recognize the neighborhood, with my incredible sense of direction and all.
+(That’s extremely sarcastic because I have the worst sense of direction.
+I’m surprised I can make it to the finish line of anything without getting lost.)

-The cab driver who took me back to the Greyhound station ended up being the same one I had had on the way to Sven’s house!
-He was happy to hear that I was still alive after going and staying with a complete stranger.
+The cab driver who took me back to the Greyhound station ended up being the same one I’d had on the way to Sven’s house!
+He was happy to hear I was still alive after going and staying with a complete stranger.